Jeh V. Johnson: Career

 While still a student in 1956, Johnson worked under architect Paul R. Williams in New York City.
 After graduation from graduate school, he was awarded the William Kinne Fellows Fellowship and traveled to Europe.
 Followed by work from 1958 to 1962 as an architect at Adams & Woodbridge in New York City.

 He moved to Poughkeepsie, New York in the Hudson Valley, and Johnson and William Gindele (1925–2020) co-founded in 1962 the architectural firm Gindele & Johnson, where Johnson remained until 1980.
 Johnson taught architectural design and drafting at Vassar College in Poughkeepsie, from 1964 to 2001.
 In his teachings, Johnson instilled the idea of social responsibilities in design.

 In 1971, Johnson and eleven colleagues at the AIA national convention in Detroit formed an organization that eventually became the National Organization of Minority Architects (NOMA), in order to advance black architects.
 In 1977, Johnson was elected to the AIA’s College of Fellows.
 From 1980 until 1990, Johnson was a partner at LeGendre, Johnson, McNeil Architects.

 In 1997, Johnson was awarded a special citation from the AIA New York chapter, for his advocacy on equal opportunity and housing issues.

-Death and legacy
+Death

 Johnson died at age 89 on January 27, 2021, at Vassar Brothers Hospital in Poughkeepsie, New York.
+His funeral was held at St. Vincent de Paul Catholic Church in Nashville and he was buried at Greenwood Cemetery.